 Until yesterday, I did not even know.
-In the month between his last day at LCS and his death, a Facebook group was created, trying to get the word out of his hospitalization and deterioration health.
-On the day he died Robyn Baird, an old friend from school posted this message on the facebook group, and despite all of my rambling in this post, puts it far better than I ever could.
+In the month between his last day at LCS and his death, a Facebook group was created, trying to get the word out about his hospitalization and deterioration of health.
+On the day he died Robyn Baird, an old friend from school posted this message on the Facebook group, and despite all of my rambling in this post, puts it far better than I ever could.

 The next day, Christa Overstreet, another fellow student at LCS posted details of the funeral which was to take place on June 4th.
 I found out, on September 24th, 2007, nearly 4 months after he passed away.
 Had I made an effort to keep in touch with my fellow students from LCS sooner, I might have found out before he died, and made an effort to get in touch with the man who has had such a positive impact on my life one last time, but I, feeling that anyone who wanted to get hold of me would easily find me, forgot that I should do the same.

-In today’s fast paced world it is important to take the time to keep in touch with those you knew before, don’t just wait for them to find you again, because you may find, as I have, that then may be too late.
+In today’s fast-paced world it is important to take the time to keep in touch with those you knew before, don’t just wait for them to find you again, because you may find, as I have, that may be too late.